 ESTATE PLANNERS AND FINANCIAL PLANNING

-2016 Update: American Cancer Fund® Partners with the Privetera Group of Morgan Stanley
+American Cancer Fund® Partners with the Privetera Group of Safe Harbor Financial, LLC

 To insure that the charitable gift or trust gets where it is intended, please use our federal tax number on your documents (20-3232112).
 Thank you.

-“I wish I could do more” is the comment we often hear from friends of American Cancer Fund.
+“I wish I could do more” is the comment we often hear from friends of ACF/ACA.
 Planned Giving is a means of making a charitable gift part of a donor’s overall financial, estate, tax and philanthropic planning, maximizing the benefits to both the donor and the charity, and often achieving significant tax savings.

 Increasing the impact of your giving often can be achieved at very low cost.
 It’s just a matter of planning WHAT to give, HOW to give and WHEN to give.
 The following information illustrates many ways of making a “planned gift” and our staff can be of even more help.